-The all-government index includes data from Economic Freedom of the World (Gwartney, Lawson, Hall, and Murphy, 2022).
+The all-government index includes data from Economic Freedom of the World (Gwartney, Lawson, and Murphy, 2023).
 These data, available only on the national level, enable better comparisons among Canadian, Mexican, and US subnational jurisdictions that take into account national policies affecting all jurisdictions within each country.
-Canada and the United States have similar scores in the EFW report; both have typically been among the top 10 nations, though Canada fell out of the top 10 in 2021 (reflecting conditions in 2019) and has remained out since then.
+Canada and the United States have similar scores in Economic Freedom of the World; both have typically been among the top 10 nations, though Canada fell out of the top 10 in 2021 (reflecting conditions in 2019) and has remained out since then.
 Mexico ranks much lower, at 64th this year; this is an improvement over past years.

-The top jurisdiction in the all-government index of Economic Freedom of North America 2023 is New Hampshire at 8.10, followed by Florida (8.05), Utah (8.03), and then Idaho and South Carolina, tied for fourth (8.02).
-Alberta is the highest ranking Canadian province, tied for 47th place with a score of 7.76.
-The next highest Canadian province is British Columbia in 51st at 7.70.
+The top jurisdiction in the all-government index of Economic Freedom of North America 2023 is New Hampshire at 8.14, followed by Florida (8.07), South Carolina (8.06), and then Idaho and Indiana, tied for fourth (8.05).
+Alberta is the highest-ranking Canadian province, tied for 31st place with a score of 7.90.
+The next highest Canadian province is British Columbia in 45th at 7.80.
 Alberta had spent seven years at the top of the index but fell out of the top spot in the 2018 report (reflecting 2016 data) and has fallen further to outside the top 20 since then.

 For the first time, we have made a preliminary attempt to include the US territory of Puerto Rico in the US all-government index.
 Puerto Rico ranks 61st at 6.65, 0.82 below the lowest-ranked Canadian province and only 0.08 above the highest-ranked Mexican state.
-The highest-ranked of the 32 Mexican states is Chihuahua with 6.62, followed by Nayarit (6.57), Baja California (6.56), Yucatan (6.53) and Tlaxcala (6.52).
-They are about 3/4 of a point behind those ranking lowest in Canada and the United States, although that gap has been shrinking.
-The lowest-ranked Mexican state is Ciudad de México at 5.49, followed by Colima at 5.85, and Quintana Roo at 6.04.
+The highest-ranked of the 32 Mexican states are Baja California and Chihuahua with 6.62, followed by Nayarit (6.57), Baja California (6.56), Yucatan (6.53), and Tlaxcala (6.52).
+They are nearly a full point behind those ranking lowest in Canada and the United States.
+The lowest-ranked Mexican state is Ciudad de México at 5.55, followed by Colima at 5.88, and Campeche at 6.02.

 The subnational indices

 For the purpose of comparing jurisdictions within the same country, the subnational indices are the appropriate choice.
 There is a separate subnational index for each country.
-In Canada, the most economically free province in 2020 was again Alberta with 6.65, followed by Ontario with 5.55, and Manitoba at 5.31.
-The least free by far was Quebec at 3.05, following Prince Edward Island at 4.04, and New Brunswick at 4.24.
+In Canada, the most economically free province in 2021 was again Alberta with 6.26, followed by Ontario and Manitoba, over a full point behind, tied with 5.12.
+The least free by far was Quebec at 2.67, following Prince Edward Island at 4.01, and Nova Scotia at 4.04.

 In the United States, the most economically free state on the subnational index was New Hampshire at 7.96, followed by Florida at 7.80, Tennessee at 7.73, Texas at 7.64, and South Dakota at 7.59.
-(Note that since the indexes were calculated separately for each country, the numeric scores on the subnational indices are not directly comparable across countries.)
-The least-free state was again New York at 4.25, following California at 4.59, Hawaii at 4.65, Vermont at 4.70, and Oregon at 4.92.
-For the first time, we have made a preliminary attempt to include the US territory of Puerto Rico in the US subnational index.
-It came in with a score of 2.04.
-The next lowest score was more than twice as high.
+(Note that since the indices were calculated separately for each country, the numeric scores on the subnational indices are not directly comparable across countries.)
+The least-free state was again New York at 4.09, following California and Vermont at 4.27, Oregon at 4.56, and Hawaii at 4.58.
+For the second year, we have made a preliminary attempt to include the US territory of Puerto Rico in the US subnational index.
+It came in with a score of 2.85.
+The next lowest score was 43% higher.

-In Mexico, the most economically free state was Michoacán de Ocampo at 5.69.
-Chihuahua was second at 5.56, followed by Baja California at 5.45.
-The least free Mexican states were Quintana Roo at 1.83, Campeche at 2.34, and México at 2.71.
+In Mexico, the most economically free state was Michoacán de Ocampo at 5.96.
+Baja California was second at 5.85, followed by Chihuahua at 5.52.
+The least free Mexican states were Quintana Roo Zacatecas at 2.41, Campeche at 2.86, and Tabasco at 2.99.

 Economic freedom and economic well-being at the subnational level

-The jurisdictions in the least economically free quartile (one fourth) on the all-government index had, in 2020, an average per-capita income of just US$2,160, compared to US$54,927 for the most economically free quartile.
-On the subnational index, the same relationship holds, with the two least-free quartiles having a median per-capita income of $49,046 and $47,058, while the two most-free quartiles had $50,996 and $51,673.
+The jurisdictions in the least economically free quartile (one fourth) on the all-government index had, in 2021, an average per-capita income of just US$2,696, compared to US$59,401 for the most economically free quartile.
+On the subnational indices, the same relationship holds, with the least-free quartile having an average per-capita income 2.1% below their country’s average, while the most-free quartile was 3.7% above the country’s average.

 More from this study